Coriell Frequently Asked Questions

 9. How does Coriell Institute support international research?

 The Coriell Cell Repositories offers essential research materials to the scientific community by establishing, verifying, maintaining, and distributing cell cultures and DNA.
-Since the first NIH-sponsored repository was established in 1964 – Coriell has distributed hundreds of thousands of cell lines and DNA samples to researchers in 65 countries.
+Since the first NIH-sponsored repository was established in 1964 – Coriell has distributed millions of cell lines and DNA samples to researchers in 66 countries.
 More than 7,000 peer-reviewed papers have been published citing over 12,000 Coriell Repository samples.

 10. What research services does Coriell Institute provide?